pdf libraries

 Set the paper size and orientation (optional):

-Exploring the Dompdf API Essentials
+Exploring the Dompdf basic usage

 Load your HTML content: